dai-andy/merging-personas/README.md

 Models were merged using mergekit (https://github.com/arcee-ai/mergekit) and hosted on HuggingFace and are publicly accessible (https://huggingface.co/daiandy).

 Special thanks also to the paper ['Improving Factuality and Reasoning in Language Models through Multiagent Debate'](https://composable-models.github.io/llm_debate/).
-Much of our code was adapted from their repository (https://github.com/composable-models/llm_multiagent_debate).